When should I seek help with my hearing?

 Help hearing the TV or radio

-You might find that, because of your hearing loss, you prefer to have the TV or radio on much more loudly than those around you.
-You could try watching with subtitles instead.
-If you have a hearing aid, there are ways you can watch TV or listen to the radio at a volume that's comfortable for everyone.
-You can get a wireless device that delivers the sound of the TV or radio directly to your hearing aid.
+You might find that you prefer having the TV or radio on much more loudly than those around you.
+There are many wireless devices that allow you to watch TV or listen to the radio at a volume that’s comfortable for everyone:

-If your hearing loss means it's harder for you to hear your smoke alarm, it's important that you get one designed for people with hearing problems.
+You might find it harder to hear your smoke alarm.
+It's important to get one designed for people with hearing problems.
 They usually include a vibrating pad to put under your pillow or mattress to wake you if the alarm goes off at night, and flashing lights to alert you during the day.

-Hearing loss combined with sight loss is complex, and is treated in different ways depending on your circumstances.
+Hearing loss combined with sight loss is complex.
+It is treated in different ways, depending on your circumstances.

-For advice on what to do if you think you've got hearing loss or you've been diagnosed, contact Action on Hearing Loss's Information Line.
-You can call or email them.
+For advice on what to do if you think you've got hearing loss or you've been diagnosed, contact RNID.